PrescottJRynewicz/brain/000 Brain/🌀The benefits of skill diversity.md

 Examples from my life
 1. Loving to ski
-2. Learning web dev while at l Lockheed
+2. Learning web development while at l Lockheed
-3. Learning C++ and robotics while at Chemetry
+3. Learning C++ and robotics while at Chemistry
 4. Learning cycling
 5. Cooking

 All of these Diversifications create new opportunities, and chances for [[Effectuation]] to take place.
 They are also fun.

-Down side: learning how to balance, and not be bad at 6 things at once.
+Downside: learning how to balance, and not be bad at 6 things at once.

+Also - adding diversity to your life increases the subliminal primordial goop available for you to access.